sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>gimp-focusblur-plugin</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Simulate an out-of-focus blur
+Short desc    : Simulate an out-of-focus blur
 URL          : http://registry.gimp.org/node/1444
-Лицензия     : GPLv2+
+License      : GPLv2+
-Описание     : Focus Blur plug-in is blurring effect, a kind of called DoF.
+Descript     : Focus Blur plug-in is blurring effect, a kind of called DoF.
 This software
              : makes a out of focus with luminosity and depth, like a sight or lenses.
 It
              : can be used with depth map, depth fakes and shine effect.
 Also it can work
              : as simple and applicable blur.